Our driest nappy ever with a new DryTouch®LayerFind Out More

 Watch what you eat in terms of take-away food and try to take your own meals and snacks with you.
 If you have to buy food on the way, try to eat at a busy fast food restaurant which is more likely to have strict food handling regulations and a fast turnover of food items.

 Air bags are protective in the event of an accident.
-There is no increased risk to pregnant women or her baby if an air bag is activated.
+There is no increased risk during pregnancy if an air bag is activated.

 For more information see Driving during pregnancy